How to Measure Stairs for Carpet

 Bobvila.com may earn a commission from purchases made through these links.

-Before You Begin…
+Before You Begin

-Tips for How to Measure Stairs for Carpet
+Tips for Measuring Stairs for Carpet

-STEP 1: Draw the floor plan of your stair landing, staircase, and any adjoining hallways.
+Step 1: Draw the floor plan of your stair landing, staircase, and any adjoining hallways.

-STEP 2: Measure the stair landing.
+Step 2: Measure the stair landing.

 The staircase carpet will flow from the landing to the rest of the stairs, making this starting measurement a crucial step.
 Stand on the staircase’s top step and measure the landing area’s width and length using a measuring tape.
 Note this measurement on the floor plan.
 Next, multiply the measurements to calculate the number of square feet needed for the landing.
 Remember to convert to square feet by dividing this number by 12.